yazdipour/TelegramToTRMNL/README.md

 ![photo](photo.jpeg)

-> [!WARNING]
-> This project was originally created for the [TRMNL Book Reader Hackathon](https://usetrmnl.com/blog/hackathon-book-readers-winners) but has evolved into a general-purpose content display bot.
-It is not intended for production use and may contain bugs or incomplete features.
-Use at your own risk.

 ## Features

 - **📷 Image Support**: Send any image (JPG, PNG, GIF, etc.) and instantly display it on TRMNL